awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

-# Aurora DSQL Connector with Postgres.js
+# Aurora DSQL Connector for Postgres.js

-The Aurora DSQL Connector with Postgres.js is a Node.js connector built on [Postgres.js](https://github.com/porsager/postgres) that integrates IAM Authentication for connecting JavaScript applications to Amazon Aurora DSQL clusters.
+The Aurora DSQL Connector for Postgres.js is a Node.js connector built on [Postgres.js](https://github.com/porsager/postgres) that integrates IAM Authentication for connecting JavaScript applications to Amazon Aurora DSQL clusters.

-The Aurora DSQL Connector with Postgres.js is designed as an authentication plugin that extends the functionality of the Postgres.js client to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
+The Aurora DSQL Connector for Postgres.js is designed as an authentication plugin that extends the functionality of the Postgres.js client to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
 The connector does not connect directly to the database, but provides seamless IAM authentication on top of the underlying Postgres.js driver.